 What to ask before cosmetic surgery

 There are a number of things you will need to take into consideration before undergoing any sort of surgical procedure.
-Once you’ve spoken to your GP, you should then ask your surgeon more specific questions regarding the surgery including what the risks of both the surgery and anaesthetic care.
+Once you’ve spoken to your GP, you should then ask your doctor more specific questions regarding the surgery including the risks of both the surgery and anaesthetic care.
 You should also find out

 - What their qualifications are?